drk1wi/Modlishka/README.md

         	URL to which a client will be redirected after Session Termination rules trigger

       -trackingCookie string
-        	Name of the HTTP cookie used to track the victim (default "id")
+        	Name of the HTTP cookie used to track the client (default "id")

       -trackingParam string
-        	Name of the HTTP parameter used to track the victim (default "id")
+        	Name of the HTTP parameter used to track the client (default "id")